 You can use these calendar files along with your own images to create a 2-sided, spiral bound calendar like this:

 P.S.
-Ed Weaver’s (RED Photographic) 2023 Lightroom calendar templates are not yet available but I’ll keep an eye out for them.
-You can find the ones for 2022 (in several languages) here.
-Matt Kloskowski has a set of 2023 templates for Lightroom, Photoshop and ON1 Photo along with a video tutorial on creative calendar ideas here.
+Ed Weaver’s (RED Photographic) 2024 Lightroom calendar templates (in several languages) are here.
+Ed’s templates include a Sunday start date and a Monday start date for those who use that calendar format.
+Matt Kloskowski has a set of 2024 templates for Lightroom, Photoshop and ON1 Photo along with a video tutorial on creative calendar ideas here.
 If I come across any others I’ll add them in.

 P.S.
 II, the sequel.
 You can find the rest of our tutorial posts here.
 We’re over a hundred now, I think.
-Two more in the works at this point – one on the Epson 8550 printer, and one on my Capture One workflow.
+There are more tutorial posts in the works … I haven’t yet finished the one on our Epson ET-8550 printer, and I wanted to write one on making panoramas in the rainforest.
 Calendars first, though.